 Mr. Shapero’s advice-and-counsel practice includes most every area of workplace law, although his primary focus is on employment laws prohibiting discrimination on the basis of protected characteristics; compliance with state and federal wage/hour laws (including those requiring the proper classification of employees and independent contractors); disability accommodation requirements; leave-of-absence laws and requirements; and trade/secrets and non-competition agreements.
 Mr. Shapero routinely provides training to managers, human resources professionals and front-line employees on many of these topics, and is also a frequent speaker and contributor to continuing-legal-education programs for attorneys.
 Mr. Shapero has also provided employers with compliance advice and other legal advice regarding 401(k) plans and other tax-qualified retirement plans, group-health and other welfare benefit plans, and executive compensation plans.

-During Mr. Shapero’s almost 20 years as an attorney, he has represented and advised local and national manufacturing companies, software design firms, regional bottling and beverage distribution companies, insurance companies, international airlines, telecommunications companies, biomedical research firms, not-for-profit hospitals, healthcare providers and other employers of all sizes.
+During Mr. Shapero’s more than 20 years as an attorney, he has represented and advised regional restaurant operators, national retailers, regional and national transportation and logistics companies, local and national manufacturing companies, software design firms, regional bottling and beverage distribution companies, insurance companies, international airlines, telecommunications companies, biomedical research firms, not-for-profit hospitals, healthcare providers and other employers of all sizes.